maurocruz/web/README.md

 # web
 Web objects and widgets for Plinct app

-write on array or json and outuput in HTML
+write on array or json and output in HTML

 >## basic element
 ```